-Students represent Lehman College and the Department of Nursing when they are in clinical settings or have contact with representatives of the clinical agency or clients.
-At these times, the following dress policies will prevail:
+When in clinical settings or interacting with clinical agency representatives or clients, students represent both Lehman College and the Department of Nursing.
+Professional appearance and behavior are essential.
+The following policies apply:

-- 1. Students completing clinical practicum hours should wear the required attire of the site where they are assigned. - 2.
-Acceptable attire: clean white lab coat and street clothes, scrubs, nurse's uniform, white or other colored shoes with non-skid soles.
-Jewelry: stud type earrings, watch with a second hand (do not use your mobile device to assess vital signs), wedding band or no rings, hair worn neat and above the collar. - 3.
-What not to wear: jeans, sneakers, sandals with open toes, excessive jewelry (bracelets, dangling earrings). - 4.
-Arrange your schedule in advance with your preceptor and the facility where you have your practicum.
-Arrive on time as previously arranged and be flexible as patients and their health status are dynamic.
-The health status and number of patients' visits to clinics, practitioner offices, ED varies daily.
-Your aim should be learning the most you can during your clinical practice hours. - 5.
-Please make sure that your preceptor's resume has been submitted to the Nursing Dept. to allow for official acknowledgement from the Department.
-Preceptors are working with you as a professional courtesy. - 6.
-Lehman College student photo ID must be carried and available to present while in the clinical area.
+1. Required Attire:

+Students must adhere to the dress code of the clinical site where they are assigned.

+2. Acceptable Attire Includes:

+- Clean white lab coat worn over professional street clothes - Scrubs or nurse's uniform - White or colored shoes with non-skid soles - Jewelry should be minimal: stud earrings, a watch with a second hand (do not use a mobile device to assess vital signs), and either a wedding band or no rings - Hair must be neat and worn above the collar

+3. Unacceptable Attire:

+- Jeans

+- Sneakers

+- Open-toe sandals

+- Excessive jewelry such as bracelets or dangling earrings

+4. Scheduling & Punctuality:

+- Coordinate your schedule in advance with your preceptor and the clinical facility - Arrive on time as scheduled - Be flexible and prepared for variability in patient volume and acuity, as clinical environments are dynamic - Your goal during practicum hours is to maximize learning opportunities

+5. Preceptor Documentation:

+Ensure your preceptor's resume has been submitted to the Nursing Department for official acknowledgment.
+Remember, preceptors volunteer their time as a professional courtesy.

+6. Identification:

+Carry your Lehman College student photo ID at all times while in the clinical area, and be prepared to present it when requested.

+Reviewed: 08/22/14; 09/14/20